A good Thai Massage education has the advantage of being very versatile since it can be done anywhere without needing much privacy.

 Then there are family oriented vacation spa chains like ClubMed.
 Spas are expanding all over the world and there are lots of opportunities.

-Six Senses promotes “Visiting spa practitioners” right on top of their home page.
+Six Senses promotes ‘Visiting spa practitioners’ on their website.

 What exactly is a destination spa?